Skip to content

 Audit the existing plant before scoping

 A lifecycle assessment tells you what is exposed; an asset audit tells you what is actually installed.
 The two are different, because the field rarely matches the records.
-The audit is a systematic walk-down of control hardware, field devices, electrical infrastructure, networks, and documentation, and it underpins everything that follows.
-Scoping an upgrade without a real audit means scoping against assumptions, and assumptions are where brownfield projects overrun.
+The audit is a systematic walk-down of control hardware, field devices, electrical infrastructure, networks and documentation, and it underpins everything that follows.

 A useful audit captures: